 Understand the satisfaction of patients attending tertiary healthcare clinics in comparison to general practice;

-Gather insight on the general knowledge, perceptions alignment of Shanghai patients needs and values towards Family Medicine.
+Gather insight on the general knowledge, perceptions, needs and values of Shanghai patients towards Family Medicine.

-Our initial hypothesis was that the majority of patients prefer receiving healthcare from specialized tertiary hospitals as compared to general practice community clinics.
-This projection was based on anecdotal information that patients perceive GPs as less trustworthy and providing lesser quality of care.
-We hypothesized that patients may perceive Family Medicine favourably as an alternative to the existing system, due to the continuity, comprehensiveness and coordination of care that Family Medicine can provide.
-In this paper, we report the descriptive findings of the knowledge and perceptions of Family Medicine by patients in Shanghai healthcare settings.
+Our hypothesis for this study was twofold.
+Firstly, we expected that the majority of patients prefer receiving healthcare from specialized tertiary hospitals as compared to general practice community clinics.
+This projection was based on reports that patients perceive GPs as less trustworthy and providing poorer quality of care [5].
+Secondly, we hypothesized that patients may perceive the introduction of Family Medicine favourably as an alternative to the existing system, due to the continuity, comprehensiveness and coordination of care that Family Medicine can provide.
+This was based on accounts that the current General Practice system is faced with the “absence of primary care gatekeeping, weak coordinated care, and a lack of an effective referral system” [5].

 METHODS

 A culturally and linguistically appropriate survey was developed in English and then translated to Mandarin Chinese (Appendix 1&2).
-This was adapted from various Health Quality surveys, modified to accommodate our particular objectives and revised for medical/cultural orientation [14].Consultation for linguistic and cultural translation was provided by the Office of Internationalisation at University of Ottawa, and validated by physician partners at the SJTUSM.
+This was adapted from various Health Quality Ontario surveys, modified to accommodate our particular objectives and revised for medical/cultural orientation[15].
+The final survey consists of 2 identity-verifying questions, 6 basic demographic questions, and a combination of yes/no questions, rank order questions, multiple choice questions, and five-point Likert scale questions (Strongly Agree, Somewhat Agree, Neutral, Somewhat Disagree, Strongly Disagree) (Appendix 1).
+One notable exception was the use of a four-point Likert scale question, with the removal of a neutral option, for the evaluation of General Practise Doctor preference instead of a Hospital Doctor.
+Consultation for linguistic and cultural translation was provided by the Office of Internationalization at University of Ottawa, and validated by physician partners at the SJTUSM.
+In particular, survey questions were reviewed to respect cultural customs (e.g. personal questions) and edited with commonly used vocabulary in Shanghai to ensure patient comprehension.
 Pilot surveys were then provided to physicians at various sites in Shanghai, which again prompted further revisions.
+The study was submitted for review and was approved by the Research Ethics Board of the Ottawa Health Sciences Network and the Ethics Committee of the Renji Hospital in Shanghai.

 The final survey was distributed to a convenience sample of 400 patients across six sites representing both primary care and tertiary care settings in Shanghai: 100 at CaoJiaDu Community-Health-Center (CJD); 100 at TangQiao Community-Health-Center (TQ); and 200 at Renji Hospital tertiary care settings including Geriatrics-Outpatient, Emergency/General–Outpatient; VIP Inpatient/Outpatient and Emergency In-patient.
-The outpatient to inpatient ratio was 150 to 50. they areede
+The outpatient to inpatient ratio was 150 to 50.
+The participant sample was established at these sites because of their affiliation to the Shanghai Jiao Tong University School of Medicine, the University of Ottawa’s international partner, and the convenience of having partner physicians and trainees willing to support the study and help collect data.

 The sampling model was chosen to identify perceptions and characteristics of the patient groups that receive care at primary and tertiary care settings.
 Participants were 18 years of age or older and provided consent to complete the survey.
 Surveys were distributed and collected with the aid of volunteer medical residents-in-training and nurses from the CJD and TQ community health centers, the department of geriatrics and the emergency departments at the Renji Hospital (Appendix 3&4).
-Hard copy surveys were compiled in Shanghai and transcribed into an electronic database in Canada and analyzed by the Canadianteam.
+Hard copy surveys were compiled in Shanghai and transcribed into an electronic database in Canada and analyzed by the Canadian members of the research team..

 The Ottawa Health Sciences Network Research Ethics Board (OHSN-REB) and the Renji Hospital Research Ethics Board reviewed and approved the project.